 Click Here for tab for Back to Black by Amy Winehouse

-Amy Winehouse’s tragic story and struggles are already known to many.
-But this song in particular, which documents her troubled relationship and separation from an ex-partner who left her for another woman is one that resonated with many as these emotions of heartbreak and grief can be felt so clearly in the song.
+Amy Winehouse’s tragic story and struggles are already well known.
+But this song in particular, which documents her troubled relationship and separation from an ex-partner who left her for another woman, resonated with many as the heartbreak and grief can be felt so clearly in the song.
 It’s the title track from the album of the same name which won the 2008 Grammy Award for Best Pop Vocal Album.

 The song takes a lot of influence from girl groups of the 1960s but nevertheless translated very well as a solo guitar piece.
 Essentially the chords the piano parts played can simply be replicated on guitar with the strumming pattern provided in the tab.